itfriendsupport/Git-Commands/READ.md

 Git Reset
-As you can see in the above output, the -hard option is operated on the available repository.
+ the -hard option is operated on the available repository.
 This option will reset the changes and match the position of the Head before the last changes.
 It will remove the available changes from the staging area.
 Consider the below output:

 Git Reset
 the status of the repository after the hard reset.
 We can see there is nothing to commit in my repository because all the changes removed by the reset hard option to match the status of the current Head with the previous one.
 So the file newfile2.txt has been removed from the repository.